sfmc-developer-advocates/custom-activity-deskapi-node/README.md

 1. Select the Journey Builder Activity tab and click the plus sign (+) to begin creating an entry.
 	* Name: Create Case
-	* Key: johndoe-jb-example-activity-desk-create-case  (this key will be used in the code)
+	* Key: johndoe-jb-example-activity-desk-create-case  (this key will be used in the config.json file)
 	* Description: Create a case via Desk.com API
 	* Endpoint URL: https://&lt;your sub domain here&gt;.herokuapp.com/ixn/activities/create-case  (wherever you plan to host the app; can be edited later)
 	* Help URL/Description: Not required
 	* Category: Messaging
 	* Public Extension: This application and other installed applications
 2. Save.
+3. Click the plus sign (+) again.
+	* Name: Update Case
+	* Key: johndoe-jb-example-activity-desk-update-case  (this key will be used in the config.json file)
+	* Description: Update a case via Desk.com API
+	* Endpoint URL: https://&lt;your sub domain here&gt;.herokuapp.com/ixn/activities/update-case  (wherever you plan to host the app; can be edited later)
+	* Help URL/Description: Not required
+	* Category: Messaging
+	* Public Extension: This application and other installed applications
+4. Save.